 6. Fish net and collapsable bucket – Your kids will spend hours in the tidal pools searching for little critters

 7. Portable set of sand toys – You can also usually borrow from one of the zillion children on the beach – Amazon.co.jp selection

 8. Travel size shampoo and soap – Most public beaches have showers to use before heading back to the city.

 Food and Beverages – Public beaches usually have the standard yaki soba, onigiri and hotdogs.
-However, I always prefer boring our own lunch and snacks.
-I don’t recommend taking obents since we have lost to many to the sand.
+However, I always prefer to bring our own lunch and snacks.
+I don’t recommend taking obentos since we have lost too many to the sand.
 Bring simple sandwiches, onigiri and snacks that are individually wrapped or bagged.
 If one item gets covered with sand, it does not ruin all the food.

 2. Individually wrapped sandwiches and onigiri